shravan-18/FaceLog-Automated-Attendance-VITc/README.md

 - Automated attendance tracking using facial recognition technology
 - Integration with existing hostel management systems
 - Real-time monitoring and analysis of attendance data
-- User-friendly interface for administrators and hostel residents

 ## Technologies Stack